 Stress is a cognitively draining emotion, which can leave workers with less mental bandwidth to bring to their jobs.
 In her report on financial stress and employee performance, Professor Carrie Leana found that professional truck drivers who were worried about their finances were more likely to have a preventable accident compared to truck drivers with lower levels of stress.
 For this reason, offering a retirement program can potentially raise employee performance.

-Auto-enrollment can help employers pass the non-discrimination testing certain retirement plans are subject to, a process that helps ensures a business isn’t selectively favoring its highly-compensated employees.
-By automatically enrolling the vast majority of a business’s employees into a plan, an employer can rest assured that their lower wage employees are reaping the plan’s benefits, too.
+Auto-enrollment can help employers pass the non-discrimination testing certain retirement plans are subject to, a process that helps ensure a business isn’t selectively favoring its highly-compensated employees.
+By automatically enrolling the vast majority of a business’s employees into a plan, an employer can rest assured that their lower-wage employees are reaping the plan’s benefits, too.
 It is worth noting, however, that safe harbor plans are already exempted from these requirements.

 Though retirement plans are a great way to save money for retirement, there are always ways to improve the system.
 Setting up auto-enrollment can unlock a suite of benefits for the small businesses who try it, on top of making their employees’ lives both more convenient and secure.

-If you think a company-sponsored plan with auto-enrollment would be beneficial to your business, you can contact Vestwell to determine if you are eligible to receive up to $16,500 in tax credits, which can help cancel out administration costs.
+If you think a company-sponsored plan with auto-enrollment would be beneficial to your business, you can contact Vestwell to determine if you are eligible to receive substantial tax credits, which can help cancel out administration costs.